shaloo/web3-user-personas/docs/index.md

 *Welcome to the [[persona-archetypes|Web3 User Personas]] project.*

-This is a comprehensive research and documentation effort to map the people driving today’s rapidly evolving Web3 ecosystem and its transition towards [Web4](https://www.blockchain-council.org/ai/web4/).
+This is a comprehensive research and documentation effort that maps the people driving today’s rapidly evolving Web3 ecosystem and its transition towards [Web4](https://www.blockchain-council.org/ai/web4/).

-## TL;DR
+## tl;dr

 {==